Football

 No hay anuncios

 The rest of the cases are much more blurred in time: Luis Milla signed for Madrid in 1990; Justo Tejada in 1961, and Josep Samitier, one of the most talked-about cases due to his link with Barça, played for the whites between 1933 and 1935.
-The first of all was Alfonso Albéniz, in 1902, who swapped Barcelona for Madrid to complete his studies at a time when football had much less importance.
+The first of all was Alfonso Albéniz, in 1902, who swapped Barcelona for Madrid to complete his studies at a time when football had much less relevance.